jerrymarino/iCompleteMe/README.md

 The `*` key is special and matches all filetypes.
 By default, the whitelist contains only this `*` key.

-YCM also has a `g:ycm_filetype_blacklist` option that lists filetypes for which YCM shouldn't be turned on.
-YCM will work only in filetypes that both the whitelist and the blacklist allow (the blacklist "allows" a filetype by _not_ having it as a key).
+ICM also has a `g:ycm_filetype_blacklist` option that lists filetypes for which ICM shouldn't be turned on.
+ICM will work only in filetypes that both the whitelist and the blacklist allow (the blacklist "allows" a filetype by _not_ having it as a key).

-For example, let's assume you want YCM to work in files with the `cpp` filetype.
+For example, let's assume you want ICM to work in files with the `cpp` filetype.
 The filetype should then be present in the whitelist either directly (`cpp` key in the whitelist) or indirectly through the special `*` key.
 It should _not_ be present in the blacklist.

-Filetypes that are blocked by the either of the lists will be completely ignored by YCM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in them.
+Filetypes that are blocked by the either of the lists will be completely ignored by ICM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in them.

 You can get the filetype of the current file in Vim with `:set ft?`.